LassoSoft/LassoGuide/lasso_guide_source/api/lcapi-overview.rst

    Use `lasso_returnTagValueBytes` to return binary data.

 How do I prevent Lasso from automatically encoding text returned from my custom method?
-   Make sure that your method is registered with the ``flag_noDefaultEncoding`` flag.
+   Make sure that your method is registered with the `flag_noDefaultEncoding` flag.
 This flag is specified when you call `lasso_registerTagModule` at startup.

-How do I debug my custom tag?
+How do I debug my custom method?
    You can set breakpoints in your code and attach your debugger to lassoserver.
-   Read the section on :ref:`Debugging LCAPI modules
+   Read the section on :ref:`Debugging LCAPI modules<lcapi-overview-debugging>`.
-   <lcapi-overview-debugging>`.

-How do I get parameters that were passed into my tag?
+How do I get parameters that were passed into my method?
-   Most of the parameters passed into your custom tag can be retrieved using the `lasso_getTagParam` and `lasso_findTagParam` parameter info APIs.
-   `lasso_getTagParam` retrieves parameters by index and `lasso_findTagParam` retrieves them by name.
+   Most of the parameters passed into your custom method can be retrieved using the `lasso_getTagParam` and `lasso_findTagParam` parameter info APIs.
+The `lasso_getTagParam` function retrieves parameters by index and `lasso_findTagParam` retrieves them by name.
 All parameters retrieved using those functions will be returned as strings.
 To access the parameters as Lasso type instances, use `lasso_getTagParam2` and `lasso_findTagParam2`.

-How do I get the value of unnamed parameters passed into my tag?
+How do I get the value of unnamed parameters passed into my method?
-   While there is no direct way to get unnamed parameters (how do you know what name to ask for?), you can enumerate through all the parameters by index, and then pick out the ones which do not have names.
+   While there is no direct way to get unnamed parameters (how do you know what name to ask for?), you can enumerate through all the parameters by index, and then pick out the ones that do not have names.
 If, after retrieving a parameter, you discover that its data member is an empty string, then that means it is an unnamed parameter, and you can get its value from the name member.
-An example of this is in the method tutorial.
+An example of this is in :ref:`the method tutorial<lcapi-methods>`.

-What's an ``auto_lasso_value_t`` and how do I use it?
+What's an `auto_lasso_value_t` and how do I use it?
-   It's a data structure which contains both a name and a value (a name/value pair).
-Many LCAPI APIs fill in this structure for you, and you can access the name and data members directly as null-terminated C-strings.
+   It's a data structure that contains both a name and a value (a name/value pair).
+Many LCAPI APIs fill in this structure for you, and you can access the name and data members directly as null-terminated C strings.

-What is a ``lasso_type_t`` and how do I use it?
+What is a `lasso_type_t` and how do I use it?
-   A ``lasso_type_t`` represents an instance of a Lasso type.
-Any Lasso type can be represented by a ``lasso_type_t``, including strings, integers, or custom types.
-LassoCAPI provides many functions for allocating or manipulating ``lasso_type_t`` instances.
-All ``lasso_type_t`` instances encountered inside a LassoCAPI tag will be automatically garbage collected after the function returns.
-Therefore, a ``lasso_type_t`` instance should not be saved unless it is freed from the garbage collector using `lasso_typeDetach`.
+   A `lasso_type_t` represents an instance of a Lasso type.
+Any Lasso type can be represented by a `lasso_type_t`, including strings, integers, or custom types.
+LassoCAPI provides many functions for allocating or manipulating `lasso_type_t` instances.
+All `lasso_type_t` instances encountered inside a LassoCAPI method will be automatically garbage collected after the function returns.
+Therefore, a `lasso_type_t` instance should not be saved unless it is freed from the garbage collector using `lasso_typeDetach`.

 How do I access variables from the Lasso page I'm in?
    You may need to get or even create Lasso variables (the same variables that a Lasso programmer makes when using the ``var(fred) = 12`` variable syntax in a Lasso page) from within your LCAPI module.
-You can retrieve a global variable, as long as it has already been assigned before your custom method is executed, by calling `lasso_getVariable` with the variable's name.
-   Using this method, one could directly set the ``__html_reply__`` variable.
+You can retrieve a thread variable, as long as it has already been assigned before your custom method is executed, by calling `lasso_getVariable` with the variable's name.
+Using this method, one could directly set the "\_\_html_reply\_\_" variable.

 How do I return fatal and non-fatal error codes?
    It is very important that your method return an error code of ``osErrNoErr(0)`` if nothing fatal happened.
-An example of a fatal error would be a missing required parameter, for instance.
-If you encounter a fatal error, return a non-zero result code from your method function; at that point Lasso will stop processing the page and display an error page.
+An example of a fatal error would be a missing required parameter.
+If you encounter a fatal error, return a non-zero result code from your function; at that point Lasso will stop processing the page and display an error page.

 How do I write code that will compile easily across multiple operating systems?
    While we cannot provide a complete cross-platform programming tutorial for you here, we can at least provide some guidance.
-The simplest way to make sure things compile across platforms is to make sure you use standard library functions (from ``stdio.h`` and ``stdlib.h``) as much as possible: functions like ``strcpy()``, ``malloc()``, and ``strcmp()`` are always available on all platforms.
+The simplest way to make sure things compile across platforms is to make sure you use standard library functions (from ``stdio.h`` and ``stdlib.h``) as much as possible: functions like `strcpy()`, `malloc()`, and `strcmp()` are always available on all platforms.
 Also note that \*nix platforms are case-sensitive, so when you ``#include`` files, just make sure you keep the case the same as the file on disk.
-Finally, stay away from platform-specific functions, such as Windows APIs, which most often are not available on \*nix platforms.
-Take a look at our \*nix makefiles which are provided with the sample projects: notice the same source code is used for Windows, and all source files are saved with DOS-style cr/lf line breaks so as not to confuse the Windows compilers.
-As a last resort, you can use ``#ifdef`` to show/hide portions of source code which are platform-specific.
+Finally, stay away from platform-specific functions, such as Windows APIs that are most often not available on \*nix platforms.
+Take a look at our
+   \*nix makefiles that are provided with the sample projects: notice the same source code is used for Windows, and all source files are saved with DOS-style cr/lf line breaks so as not to confuse the Windows compilers.
+As a last resort, you can use ``#ifdef`` to show/hide portions of source code that are platform-specific.